deepinsight/insightface/web-demos/swapping_discord/README.md

 <div align="left">
 <img src="https://raw.githubusercontent.com/nttstar/insightface-resources/master/images/swaptu5.jpg" width="640"/>
 </div>
-7. After the enlargement is complete, we enter the command ``!swapid me`` to replace the face in the image with our own.
+7. After the enlargement is complete, enter the command ``!swapid me`` to replace the face in the image with your own.
 Generally, the task is completed in less than a second.
 <div align="left">
 <img src="https://raw.githubusercontent.com/nttstar/insightface-resources/master/images/swaptu6.jpg" width="640"/>
 </div>